AnayoOleru/best-productivity-tool-tips/CONTRIBUTING.md

 **Updating an old tool tip**
 1. Feel free to contribute - make your changes and submit a PR.
 2. Follow the guidelines on *contributing a new tool*
+3. Add yourself and avatar as part of the contributors in the [Readme.md](/README.md) file.

 **Adding your experience**
 1. Feel free to contribute - make your changes and submit a PR.
 2. Thank you for wanting to add your experience.
 If adding a new experience, follow the *experiences* link on the tool.
 3. Add your own experience, your name, and company(both not compulsory).
+4. Add yourself and avatar as part of the contributors in the [Readme.md](/README.md) file.

 **Happy Contributing!!** :fire: